michaelstiefel/Capstone_ECB_Tweets/README.md

 $$
 \mathcal{L}(\omega) = \log p(\omega | \Omega, \alpha)
 $$
-(formal definitions taken from [this link](http://qpleple.com/perplexity-to-evaluate-topic-models/)).
+(See this link for formal definitions and better graph equations since GitHub's markdown does not seem to render the latex equations nicely [link](http://qpleple.com/perplexity-to-evaluate-topic-models/)).

-On a more intuitive level, perplexity is a statistic to describe how well a probability model (here, our topic model) predicts an unseen sample.(See also [here](https://cfss.uchicago.edu/notes/topic-modeling/#:~:text=Perplexity%20is%20a%20statistical%20measure,of%20words%20in%20your%20documents.))
+On a more intuitive level, perplexity is a statistic to describe how well a probability model (here, our topic model) predicts an unseen sample.(See, for example, [here](https://cfss.uchicago.edu/notes/topic-modeling/#:~:text=Perplexity%20is%20a%20statistical%20measure,of%20words%20in%20your%20documents.)).
+In general, a lower perplexity is more desirable as its inversely related to the log likelihood.